NuGet/Home/accepted/2023/dotnet-nuget-setapikey.md

 <!-- One-paragraph description of the proposal. -->

-Add the `dotnet nuget apikey set` command, to allow customers to set a nuget.org api key in their `nuget.config` file.
+Add the `dotnet nuget apikey set` command, to allow customers to set a NuGet server API key in their `nuget.config` file.
 Also add `dotnet nuget apikey unset`, so customers can clean up secrets easily.
-Additionally, `nuget.config` will be changed to allow unencrypted (plain text) API keys.

 ## Motivation

 <!-- Why are we doing this?
 What pain points does this solve?
 What is the expected outcome? -->

-- `dotnet nuget apikey set`

-Some NuGet servers, most notibly nuget.org, use authentication via [API keys](https://learn.microsoft.com/nuget/reference/nuget-config-file#apikeys) ([custom `X-NuGet-ApiKey` HTTP header](https://learn.microsoft.com/nuget/api/package-publish-resource#request-parameters)), rather than [package source credentials](https://learn.microsoft.com/nuget/reference/nuget-config-file#packagesourcecredentials) ([HTTP standard `Authorization` header)](https://developer.mozilla.org/docs/Web/HTTP/Headers/Authorization), when pushing packages.
+Some NuGet servers, most notably nuget.org, use authentication via [API keys](https://learn.microsoft.com/nuget/reference/nuget-config-file#apikeys) ([custom `X-NuGet-ApiKey` HTTP header](https://learn.microsoft.com/nuget/api/package-publish-resource#request-parameters)), rather than [package source credentials](https://learn.microsoft.com/nuget/reference/nuget-config-file#packagesourcecredentials) ([HTTP standard `Authorization` header)](https://developer.mozilla.org/docs/Web/HTTP/Headers/Authorization), when pushing packages.
-Package source credentials can either be persisted in the `NuGet.config` file, or obtained via [an authentication provider](https://learn.microsoft.com/en-us/nuget/reference/extensibility/nuget-cross-platform-authentication-plugin), avoiding the need for the secret to be persisted in the `NuGet.config` file.
+Package source credentials can either be persisted in the `nuget.config` file, or obtained via [an authentication provider](https://learn.microsoft.com/en-us/nuget/reference/extensibility/nuget-cross-platform-authentication-plugin), avoiding the need for the secret to be persisted in the `nuget.config` file.
 While package source credentials were primarily designed to allow for private feeds, where authentication is needed to search, restore and install packages, several NuGet server implementations that support private feeds use the same package source credentials to authorize push, without the need to use NuGet's custom HTTP header.
 In any case, there are servers which require API keys to push packages.

 Customers who need to use API keys have two options.
 Either persist the secret in `nuget.config`, so that the `push` command line does not need to specify the secret, or to pass the API key on the `push` command line.
 Passing the API on the command line risks leaking secrets, for example a CI system might not mask the secret in logs, or the secret being persisted in a shell's history file.
-Therefore, risk can be reduced by providing customers commands to add and remove the API to the `NuGet.config` file, especially if it can be done in a way where the secret is not entered into, or output from, the console.
+Therefore, risk can be reduced by providing customers commands to add and remove the API to the `nuget.config` file, especially if it can be done in a way where the secret is not entered into, or output from, the console.

 In `nuget.config`, the API keys are in a different section to source credentials.
 There is a command `nuget.exe setapikey` to set the API key in a config file, however, `nuget.exe` does not ship in Visual Studio or the .NET SDK.
 Also, `nuget.exe` requires mono on Linux and Mac, since `nuget.exe` is built for the .NET Framework.
 Therefore, a command in the .NET SDK will significantly reduce the barrier for customers to set values in the `nuget.config` file.

-- `dotnet nuget apikey unset`

-Customers may want to remove secrets from their `NuGet.config` files, so an `unset` command should be added.
+Customers may want to remove secrets from their `nuget.config` files, so an `unset` command should be added.

-- `nuget.config` support for unencrypted `<apikeys>`

-Currently `nuget.config` `<apikeys>` section only supports encrypted values, via .NET's [`System.Security.Cryptography.ProtectedData` APIs](https://learn.microsoft.com/dotnet/api/system.security.cryptography.protecteddata).
-As the important message says on the docs page, on Windows it uses Windows' Data Protection API (DPAPI), which isn't supported on Linux or Mac, and [the .NET libraries team have no plans to support it since it will have different security promises than on Windows](https://github.com/dotnet/runtime/issues/22886).
-There is [an issue to consider another way of having less secure "encrypted" passwords](https://github.com/NuGet/Home/issues/1851) on Linux and Mac (like what Mono does for the `ProtectedData` API), but it hasn't been implemented yet.
-Therefore, in order for this feature not to be blocked, `<apikeys>` needs to support unencrypted (plain text) secrets (just as source credentials do).

 ## Explanation